 Get your toes wet, and start meeting some of the homeless members of your community, human to human.
 Understand your own perceptions of homelessness, and challenge them.
 The best way to understand the experience of not being able to shower and lacking access to hygiene and sanitation is to ask those with first hand experience.

 Step 3: Build partnerships

 Leaders in the nonprofit world and local government can offer their advice, and also help back this project.
 Research organizations doing related work, and seek out champions in local government working with homelessness – they could become powerful allies in hosting or supporting the project.There are also many churches and faith-based groups doing charitable work for the homeless that might have the resources and desire to help bring this to fruition.
-For example, Lava Mae is not a 501(c)3 nonprofit; we are a fiscally sponsored project of The Tides Center.
-Fiscal sponsorship is a great way to incubate this project.
+For example, Lava Mae is a 501(c)3 nonprofit, but we started out as a fiscally sponsored project of The Tides Center.
+Fiscal sponsorship is a great way to incubate an early-stage project.

 Step 4: How will you fund this project?

 Start thinking about your funding sources.
 Donations from friends, family, and the community is a great starting point.
 However, in order to really get your business off the ground, you will need to focus on: crowdsourcing, grants, local/federal funds, corporate sponsorships, and fiscal sponsorships.
 Getting the right media coverage is critical to getting funding, it helps spread the word about your organization and makes you more attractive to potential funders.